Grant management software that integrates with QuickBooks for budget tracking

 Yes.
 GrantLink syncs with QuickBooks Online so nonprofits can keep QuickBooks as the bookkeeping source of truth while tracking grant budgets, restrictions, allocations, deadlines, and funder reports in GrantLink.

-This is not an anti-QuickBooks page.
 It is a guide to using QuickBooks well, then adding the grant-specific workflows your team actually needs.

 QuickBooks Online is still where your team handles the general ledger, bank feeds, payables, and accountant collaboration.